TevinStuurland/DoorySpeech/README.md

 [logo]: https://github.com/TevinStuurland/DoorySpeech/blob/gh-pages/img/doory.jpg "Logo Title Text 2"

-# DoorySpeech
+# Speech (page voice control)

+## What is this?
+This code is created so you can create your own voice-controlled webpage.
+With this code you can control different objects in your page, and if you're at a higher level of understanding Javascript.
+Then you can make an even more powerful application.

-What you need for this to work
+## What you need for this to work
 1. https://github.com/TalAter/annyang a speech recognition api
 2. https://github.com/TalAter/SpeechKITT a flexible GUI for interacting with Speech Recognition
 3. https://p5js.org/download/ a processing javascript tool